Menu

 Phonics

 We use Read Write Inc. as our phonics scheme to encourage progress in reading.
 Children are given fully decodeable RWI 'book bag' books each week, which link to their phonetic level.
-Children with higher attaining reading ability are given access to the reading scheme that is used in KS2: Oxford Reading Buddy.

 Read Write Inc - Our Phonics Scheme